I grew up

 Forums & Communities

-The web evolved from static pages into living communities. phpBB and vBulletin forums were where real conversations happened — before social media swallowed everything whole.
+The web grew from static pages into living communities. phpBB and vBulletin forums were where real conversations happened — before social media swallowed everything whole.

 I built forums, managed communities, customized themes.
 WordPress was becoming the engine of the web.
-I was learning that the web wasn't just a place to read — it was a place to build.
+I learned the internet wasn't just a place to read — it was a place to build.

 Becoming a Builder

 Laravel changed how I thought about web applications — clean, expressive, elegant.
 I built real products.
-Real things that real people used.
+Real things that real people used every single day.

-Then Angular appeared and JavaScript stopped being a toy.
-Single-page applications, REST APIs — the whole modern web stack clicked together.
-The web was growing up, and so was I.
+Then Angular came along and JavaScript stopped being a toy.
+REST APIs, SPAs, the whole modern web stack clicked into place.
+The web was growing up.
+So was I.

 There's something magical about building something from nothing and watching people actually use it.